 During this year of study, students will develop many of the themes encountered in Year 12.
 You will begin by studying more advanced mechanics such as circular motion and compare gravitational, electric and magnetic fields.
 Towards the end of the course, you will further your knowledge of nuclear physics and thermal physics.
-However, you may specialise for your final unit with a choice of astrophysics, medical physics, applied physics or turning points in physics which will enable you to link into your aspirations for the future.

-Three 2 hour examinations.
-Compulsory Practical Endorsement.
+Three 2 hour examinations, Compulsory Practical Endorsement